 The area now known as Big Bear Lake was called Yahaviat (“pine place”) to the native Yuhaviatam (“people of the pines”).
 They lived among grizzly bears, which were revered by the Indigenous tribe and considered to be reincarnations of their ancestral spirits.
 Though there are only black bears here now, the little town named after the Californian carnivores has become one of Southern California’s most popular destinations—for good reason.
-The gold rushers are long gone, but the movie crews, hikers, bikers, fishermen, skiers and snowboarders visit the mountainous abode year-round to take in its beautiful tree-laden scenery with each breath of pine-scented air.
+The gold rushers are long gone, but the movie crews, hikers, bikers, fishermen, skiers, and snowboarders visit the mountainous abode year-round to take in its beautiful tree-laden scenery with each breath of pine-scented air.
 Here are the essential stops you’ll want to put on your winter itinerary:

-Head to one or both hills for some leisurely snow carving, whether you’ve got one plank or two.
+Head to one or both hills for some leisurely snow carving, whether you’re riding on one plank or two.
 For the more family-friendly resort, head to Snow Summit.
 Young terrain park riders will want to lap Big Bear.
-The two summits are, well, two miles apart—but lift tickets are good for entry to both on the same day.
-This year, you’ll want to buy lift tickets and reserve your rentals and lessons in advance so you’re assured your spots due to a reduced capacity for pandemic protocols.How to book
+The two summits are two miles apart—but lift tickets are good for entry to both on the same day.
+This year, you’ll want to buy lift tickets and reserve your rentals and lessons in advance so you’re assured your spots due to a reduced capacity for pandemic protocols.

 How to book: Buy your tickets online and download the Big Bear Mountain Resort app onto your phone for easy scanning.

 Warm up with some toasty cocktails